Andy's Technotes Home

 As a general rule, the longer it takes for the system to notify you of a limit problem, the further away that limit is.

 - If you get a pop-up stopping you, it is your User limit you are hitting.
+Note that the size shown in MB will be the size in KB entered divided by 1024 since that is how computers think.

 Message cannot be delivered because administrator has enforced message transfer size limitation.
 Sender: your name Subject: what ever the subject of your message was Item Type: MAIL Message ID: 52B500CC.A1B:17:47632 Post Office Name: Main.Domain Transfer Limit is 20000 KB Message size 30113 KB exceeds Transfer Limit of the agentIn this case you can see it is a Post Office to MTA link, so look at Link Configuration from the Post Office in question and the Link to its owning Domain.